EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Methodology

 where $x_{ik}$ is the $k$-th feature of electrode $i$, $\bar{x_i}$ is the mean of the features of electrode $i$, and $n$ is the total number of features.

-The result of these calculations was a correlation matrix representing the connectivity between every pair of electrodes.
-This graph-based representation not only considers spectral features but also models the interactions and connections between regions.
+As a result of this, a correlation matrix has been constructed for each data set, which represents the connectivity between each pair of nodes.
+This can help consider both spectral features and the interaction between brain regions.